ZabatorXXX/ComWin-Server/Creating-Domain.md

 Next for password where I'm using: WordPass123! .
 And select never expire so we don’t have to change password when we sign in for the first time.
 This user will be a domain admin, so we don’t have to sign in with server administrator user.
 So, move the user to groupe: Domain Admins.
 Click on Domain Admins so it is selected.
 Go to members and press “Add...”
-Enter the name Sim, and check names until Simon Major user is selected then ok.
+Enter the name Sim, and check names until Simon Major user is selected then ok then hit apply if you happy with the changes.

 ![image](https://user-images.githubusercontent.com/42642927/228508907-c90c4588-e01b-4499-9cd2-9bba96019b96.png)